Rails 8 Authentication Generator: What You Still Build

 end

-One gotcha that bites in production: behind a CDN or load balancer, req.ip is the proxy’s address, not the visitor’s, so a single bucket throttles your entire user base at once.
+One gotcha that bites behind a CDN or load balancer: req.ip is the proxy's address, not the visitor's, so a single bucket throttles your entire user base at once.
 Set config.action_dispatch.trusted_proxies (or read the real client header your edge sets, like CF-Connecting-IP) so Rack::Attack keys on the actual client.
 The per-email throttle is your backstop here - it works regardless of how IPs are presented.

 Testing sign-up, sign-in, and password reset